-SMC32 uint32 SMC64 uint64 target_cpu This field follows the same format as the target_cpu parameter of a CPU_ON call (see section 5.1.4). uint32 power_level This parameter describes the power domain level for the node.
-The power level parameter format is IMPLEMENTATION DEFINED, however the value of 0 is reserved to represent cores (or for SMT systems, hardware threads).
-Return Declaration Value int32 2 HW_STANDBY: The power control logic indicates that the node is in a standby or retention power state, as defined in section 4.1 1 HW_OFF: The power control logic indicates that the node is fully powered down, meaning that it is in a powerdown state, as described in section 4.1 0 HW_ON: The power control logic indicates that the node is operational, and is not in a low-power state but is in the run state described in section 4.1.
+Declaration Value uint32 Function ID • 0xC400 000D SN 1C32 version 1C64 version SMC32 uint32 SMC64 uint64 target_cpu This field follows the san parameter of a CPU_ON ne format as the target_cpu I call (see section 5.1.4). the node.
+The power level the node.
+The power level IMPLEMENTATION DEF s the power domain level for el parameter format is FINED, however the value of 0 cores (or for SMT systems, Return Declaration Value

+2 HW_STANDBY: The power control logic indicates that the node is in a standby or retention power state, as defined in section 4.1 1 HW_OFF: The power control logic indicates that the node is fully powered down, meaning that it is in a powerdown state, as described in section 4.1 SMC32 int32 SMC64 int64 • 0 HW_ON: The power control logic indicates that the node is operational and is not in a low power state but is in the run state described in section 4.1.
 NOT_SUPPORTED INVALID_PARAMETERS See section 5.2.2 for integer values associated with each return code.

-5.1.18 SYSTEM_SUSPEND
+5.1.19 SYSTEM_SUSPEND

 Used to implement suspend to RAM.
 The semantics are equivalent to a CPU_SUSPEND to the deepest low-power state.
-Further detail can be found in section 5.19.
+Further detail can be found in section 5.20.

+Parameters

+Declaration Value

-Parameters Declaration Value uint32 Function ID: 0x8400 000E SMC32 version uints2 Function ID.
-0xC400 000E SMC64 version
+uint32 Function ID 0x8400 000E SMC32 version 0xC400 000E SMC64 version

 SMC32 uint32 SMC64 uint64 entry_point_address As described for the CPU_SUSPEND function in section 5.4.3

 SMC32 uint32 SMC64 uint64 context_id As described for the CPU_SUSPEND function in section 5.4.4.

 Return

 Declaration Value

-This call does not return when successful
+- This call does not return when successful

-Otherwise, the return values are:
+- Otherwise, the return values are:

-NOT_SUPPORTED
+- NOT_SUPPORTED

-Int32 INVALID_ADDRESS
+- INVALID_ADDRESS

-ALREADY_ON
+- ALREADY_ON

 See section 5.2.2 for the integer values associated with each return code.

-5.1.19 PSCI_SET SUSPEND_MODE
+5.1.20 PSCI_SET SUSPEND_MODE